WNFN

-WNFN (106.7 FM, "Hot 106-7") is a Top 40 (CHR) formatted radio station in the Nashville, Tennessee market, broadcasting a Top 40 format.
+WNFN (106.7 FM, "Y'all 106.7") is a classic country formatted radio station in the Nashville, Tennessee market.
 Its transmitter site is in Whites Creek, Tennessee and its studios are in Berry Hill, Tennessee.

 Previously licensed to the affluent Nashville suburb of Belle Meade, but subsequently obtaining a permit for an increased signal, with a new license based the Nashville suburb of Millersville (just across the line from Davidson County), WNFN was formerly operated under the callsign of WNPL.
 The station's original construction permit listed Mt.
 Juliet, Tennessee as the city of license, but this was changed amid concerns of interference with radio communications at Nashville International Airport.
 The station's community of license has since moved to Franklin.